surprisetalk/writings/essays/Mischief.md

 A good mischievious friend never allows a dull moment.
 They remind people to live and laugh.
 They remind people that they're more than meat with a career and family -- after a prank, people should feel like just a plain ol' piece of meat.

 But in order to create mischief again, I need to create.
-But I distract myself with shiny things, rather than having fun!
+But I distract myself with Shiny Things, rather than having fun!
 What a waste of meat I've been for the past few years.

 I'm inclined to make a rule like "send a video to a friend everyday" or "send snail-mail every other day", but I don't tend to follow my own regimens.
 I haven't been able to force myself to do things, but I've actually been pretty good at removing things from my life (for a month or two at a time).
 For example, I couldn't start meditating, but I reduced my dependence on substances.